argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/balsam/README.md

 ```
 ## Getting started with Balsam

-To work through this tutorial and any Balsam functionality, you first need to get a login to the Balsam server.
+To work through this tutorial (or any Balsam functionality), you first need to get a login to the Balsam server.
 To get a login, email the ALCF Help Desk.

 ## Getting started on Polaris